 In all, Navarro’s campaign has reported raising about $44,300 in contributions.
 He has spent 19 percent of that total at Trump-branded properties.

 “I support the president 100 percent,” Navarro said in an interview.
 “I’m going to do business with places that my political views are aligned with.”

 Rep. Michael McCaul (R-Tex.)

-McCaul, who advised Trump on homeland security issues during the 2016 race, used campaign funds to pay for a Christmas reception last December at the BLT Prime steakhouse at Trump’s D.C. hotel.
+McCaul, who advised Trump on homeland security issues during the 2016 race, used campaign funds to pay for a Christmas reception in 2016 at the BLT Prime steakhouse at Trump’s D.C. hotel.